vamosbada/TIL/Projects/Zerothon-2025/README.md

 ### Leadership and Collaboration

 **Leader Who Pushes from Behind**:
-- Pulling from front makes team passive, pushing from behind makes them proactive
+- Pulling from front makes team members passive, pushing from behind makes them proactive
-- Give meaningful roles even to less capable members
+- Give meaningful roles even to less capable team members

 **Courage to Be Disliked**:
-- Leader must step up when team direction goes wrong
+- Leader must step up when team direction is wrong
-- Can't satisfy everyone but must protect team goals
+- Can't satisfy everyone, but must protect team goals

 ---

 ### Presentation Skills

 **Maintaining Audience Focus**:
-- Opening impact: 3-word empathy creation
+- Opening impact: 3-word empathy building
-- Storytelling: Problem í Solution í Demo
+- Storytelling: Problem ‚Üí Solution ‚Üí Demonstration
-- Direct demonstration of finished product
+- Direct demonstration of completed product

 ---

-### Shift in Learning Approach
+### Learning Approach Shift

-**Bottom-up í Top-down**:
+**Bottom-up ‚Üí Top-down**:
-- Before: Theory first, step by step (slow and boring)
+- Before: Starting from theory step by step (slow and boring)
-- After: Build actual product while finding gaps (fast and enjoyable)
+- After: Making actual products and finding gaps (fast and enjoyable)

 **Importance of Completion**:
-- 100% finished product beats 80% ideas
+- 100% completed product beats 80% idea
 - Must implement to actually usable level to gain recognition

-**Why Our Team Won**:
+**Why Our Team Won the Award**:
 1. Completion: Full frontend-backend integration
-2. Presentation: Storytelling that captivated audience
+2. Presentation: Storytelling that captivated the audience
 3. Practicality: Actually usable service

 ---

-## =Ä Impact Afterward
+## üöÄ Subsequent Impact

 After this project:
-- Started learning React (felt framework necessity)
+- Started learning React (realized need for frameworks)
-- Improved Git collaboration (branching strategy, PR)
+- Improved Git collaboration methods (branching strategy, PR)
-- Established Top-down learning (project-centered)
+- Established Top-down learning approach (project-centered)
-- Gained team project confidence
+- Gained confidence in team projects

-**Current**:
+**Currently**:
-- Backend + AI role in QuantrumAI project
+- Backend + AI developer in QuantrumAI project
-- Full-stack development with Django + React
+- Full-stack development with Django + React combination
-- Project leadership utilizing team leader experience
+- Leading project leveraging team leader experience

 ---

-## = Project Links
+## üîó Project Links

 - **GitHub**: [Blitz-Q Repository](https://github.com/Godwind5/Blitz-Q)
 - **Zerothon Official**: [https://zerothon-2025.github.io/](https://zerothon-2025.github.io/)

 ---

-## S Interview Prep Questions
+## ‚ùì Expected Interview Questions

-### Q1: Your Git commit history shows almost no contributions.
-Did you actually develop?
+### Q1: There are almost no contribution records in the Git commit history.
+Did you actually develop it?

-**A**: Yes, I did.
-We developed with offline collaboration focus and didn't know Git branching strategy, so one team member batch-committed the final code.
-Actually, I designed/implemented the main dashboard and report form UI/UX, coordinated schedules as team leader, and handled the final presentation.
-This experience taught me the importance of Git collaboration, and I've applied branching strategy and PR-based collaboration in subsequent projects.
+**A**: Yes, absolutely.
+At the time, we developed in an offline collaboration-focused manner, and since we didn't know Git branching strategies, one team member committed the final code all at once.
+In reality, I designed/implemented the UI/UX for the main dashboard and report writing form, coordinated the schedule as team leader, and handled the final presentation.
+This experience made me realize the importance of Git collaboration, and I applied branching strategies and PR-based collaboration in subsequent projects.

 ---

-### Q2: Why did you develop with pure JS without frameworks?
+### Q2: Why did you develop with only pure JS without frameworks?

-**A**: It was my first real project and I didn't know frameworks.
-Implementing DOM manipulation and event handling directly helped me deeply understand JavaScript internals, but I felt limitations in code reusability and maintainability.
-After experiencing why frameworks are needed, I immediately started learning React, and now I develop efficiently while understanding internal principles thanks to pure JS experience.
+**A**: Because it was my first real project and I didn't know frameworks.
+While directly implementing DOM manipulation and event handling gave me deep understanding of JavaScript principles, I felt limitations in code reusability and maintainability.
+After realizing why frameworks are necessary, I immediately started learning React, and now I develop efficiently while understanding internal principles thanks to my pure JS experience.

 ---

-### Q3: What was most difficult as team leader and how did you solve it?
+### Q3: What was the most difficult part as team leader and how did you solve it?

-**A**: The large skill gap among team members was most challenging.
+**A**: The large skill gap among team members was the most challenging.
 I assigned core feature development to skilled members and meaningful roles like research or design drafts to beginners.
-I learned that leaders should "push from behind, not pull from front," and that leveraging individual strengths while compensating weaknesses as a team is key.
+I learned that a leader "doesn't pull from the front but pushes from behind," and that the key is leveraging each person's strengths while compensating for weaknesses as a team.

 ---

-### Q4: Why did you choose "What's our team doing?" as the opening?
+### Q4: Why did you choose the opening "What is our team doing?"?

-**A**: As the 18th presenter out of 19 teams, I expected audience focus to be at its lowest.
-I summarized a problem all team projects face in three words to create empathy and grabbed attention with a short, powerful question.
-This resulted in 1st place in presentation score, and judges evaluated it as a "memorable presentation."
+**A**: As the 18th presentation out of 19 teams, I expected the audience's focus to be at its lowest.
+I summarized a problem experienced in all team projects into 3 words to build empathy and focused attention with a short, powerful question.
+As a result, I received 1st place in presentation score, and the judges evaluated it as a "memorable presentation."

 ---

-### Q5: What area did you grow most through this project?
+### Q5: What area did you grow most in through this project?

 **A**: I grew in three areas.
-First, technically I realized the need for frameworks by implementing frontend with pure JS, expanding my tech stack to React and Django.
-Second, in collaboration I learned the importance of Git strategy and how to lead teams with skill gaps.
-Third, my learning approach shifted from Bottom-up (theory first) to Top-down (project first), making learning much more efficient and enjoyable.
+First, technically, implementing the frontend with pure JS made me realize the need for frameworks, leading to expansion of my tech stack with React and Django.
+Second, in collaboration skills, I learned the importance of Git strategy and how to lead teams with skill differences.
+Third, my learning approach shifted from Bottom-up (theory first) to Top-down (project first), allowing me to learn much more efficiently and enjoyably.

 ---

-## <ì Core Lessons
+## üéì Core Lessons

-1. **Completion Matters**: 100% finished product beats 80% ideas
+1. **Completion Matters**: 100% completed product beats 80% idea
-2. **User-Centric**: User convenience over showing off skills
+2. **User-Centered**: User convenience over showing off abilities
 3. **Collaboration Skills**: Git strategy, role distribution, conflict resolution
 4. **Leadership**: Leader who pushes from behind, courage to be disliked
-5. **Learning Approach**: Top-down (project í theory)
+5. **Learning Approach**: Top-down (project ‚Üí theory)
-6. **Problem Solving**: Finding solutions despite obstacles
+6. **Problem Solving**: Ability to find ways even when facing obstacles

 ---

 **First Hackathon, First Real Project - The Starting Point of My Development Journey**

-**Current Status**:  Excellence Award Winner (2nd place) **Key Achievements**: 1st place presentation score, high product completion, team leadership experience **Owner**: Bada (Blitz-Q Team Leader, Frontend Developer, Presenter)
+**Current Status**: ‚úÖ Excellence Award Winner (2nd Place) **Key Achievements**: 1st place in presentation score, high-completion product, team leadership experience **Owner**: Bada (Blitz-Q Team Leader, Frontend Developer, Presenter)